Chiapas: Environment and protected areas

 Chiapas is located in the tropical belt of the planet, but the climate is moderated in many areas by altitude.
 For this reason, there are hot, semi-hot, temperate and even cold climates.
 Some areas have abundant rainfall year-round and others receive most of their rain between May and October, with a dry season from November to April.
 The mountain areas affect wind and moisture flow over the state, concentrating moisture in certain areas of the state.
 They also are responsible for some cloud-covered rainforest areas in the Sierra Madre.

 Chiapas's rainforests are home to thousands of animals and plants, some of which cannot be found anywhere else in the world.
 Natural vegetation varies from lowland to highland tropical forest, pine and oak forests in the highest altitudes and plains area with some grassland.
-Chiapas is ranked second in forest resources in Mexico with valued woods such as pine, cypress, Liquidambar, oak, cedar, mahogany and more.
+Chiapas is ranked second in forest resources in Mexico with valued woods such as pine, cypress, sweetgum, oak, cedar, mahogany and more.
 The Lacandon Jungle is one of the last major tropical rainforests in the northern hemisphere with an extension of 600,000 ha.
 It contains about sixty percent of Mexico's tropical tree species, 3,500 species of plants, 1,157 species of invertebrates and over 500 of vertebrate species.
 Chiapas has one of the greatest diversities in wildlife in the Americas.
 There are more than 100 species of amphibians, 700 species of birds, fifty of mammals and just over 200 species of reptiles.
 In the hot lowlands, there are armadillos, monkeys, pelicans, wild boar, jaguars, crocodiles, iguanas and many others.
 In the temperate regions there are species such as bobcats, salamanders, a large red lizard Abronia lythrochila, weasels, opossums, deer, ocelots and bats.
 The coastal areas have large quantities of fish, turtles, and crustaceans, with many species in danger of extinction or endangered as they are endemic only to this area.
 The total biodiversity of the state is estimated at over 50,000 species of plants and animals.
 The diversity of species is not limited to the hot lowlands.
-The higher altitudes also have mesophile forests, oak/pine forests in the Los Altos, Northern Mountains and Sierra Madre and the extensive estuaries and mangrove wetlands along the coast.
+The higher altitudes also have mesophile forests, oak/pine forests in the Los Altos, Northern Mountains and Sierra Madre.
+There are extensive estuaries and mangrove wetlands along the coast.